abdulbaqi/abdulbaqi.github.io/_posts/2018-02-20-rich_and_secular.md

 ..and read the contrasting picture in [20:124](https://quran.com/20/124) of how the 'secular' is doomed to suffer from miserable life

 >And whoever turns away from My remembrance - indeed, he will have a depressed life, and We will gather him on the Day of Resurrection blind."

+The rich, once feels satisfied with material life starts to transgress.
+Read for example [96:6-7](https://quran.com/96)

+>No!
+[But] indeed, man transgresses, Because he sees himself self-sufficient.

+Speaking about insecurity, the real threat to security is secularization and getting away from spirituality.
+Read the following quotes from prophet Ibrahim as mentioned in Quran [6:80-82](https://quran.com/6/80-82)

+>And his people argued with him [Abraham].
+He said, "Do you argue with me concerning Allah while He has guided me?
+And I fear not what you associate with Him [and will not be harmed] unless my Lord should will something.
+My Lord encompasses all things in knowledge; then will you not remember?
+And how should I fear what you associate while you do not fear that you have associated with Allah that for which He has not sent down to you any authority?
+So which of the two parties has more right to security, if you should know?
+They who believe and do not mix their belief with injustice - those will have security, and they are [rightly] guided.